 THAT is the tone in which a person is using when they look at a woman and say “You’re just a Mom?”
 Or even when we talk about ourselves and say, “I’m just a Mom”.

-Why don’t we all just drop the JUST, because it is not a job you can do barely, a little bit or simply!
+Why don’t we drop the JUST, because it is not a job you can do barely, a little bit or simply!
 It takes a toll on us physically, mentally, emotionally and entirely.
 And why wouldn’t it?!
 We are raising the future generation.
 Our children will become the adults of tomorrow, and when a woman chooses to focus on that completely, she should NEVER be made to feel as though she should be ashamed, or is wasting her talents.

 YOU AREN’T JUST ANYTHING